The MiddCard is your official form of identification at Middlebury College.

 During your time at Middlebury, you will find that using you MiddCard will be an important aspect of your daily life.
 Students are required to carry their identification card at all times.
 The card qualifies a student for all privileges afforded to College ID holders, allows students to identify themselves to College officials, and gives them access to residence halls controlled by the Card Access System.

 You should protect the card just like a credit card, driver’s license, or other valuable piece of identification.

 - You are expected to take reasonable precautions to prevent unauthorized use.

 - The cards are the property of the college and should be presented or surrendered to college staff upon request.

 Find more information about MiddCard polices in the Middlebury College handbook.

 It is important to keep your card with you at all times and protect your card from damage as much as possible.
 In the event that your card is lost or damaged, contact the Department of Public Safety Office as soon as possible.
 If you find your card, you will need to bring your MiddCard to the Access and Parking Services Office in Public Safety in order to reactivate your card.
 Please note that you will need to keep your card in a safe place while you are away from campus.
 You will need your card when you return.

 - Email or call the Department of Public Safety to report lost card.

-- Studetns: Lost or Damaged card fee $20.00.
-Replacement cards can be purchased online via credit card by clicking here.
+- Students: There is a Lost or Damaged card fee of $20.00.
+Replacement cards can be purchased online via credit card.

-- Faculty and staff: report lost cards to Public Safety.
-Request new cards at the Access and Parking Services Office in Public Safety.
+- Faculty and Staff: Report lost cards to Public Safety.
+You can request new cards at the Access and Parking Services Office in Public Safety.
 There is no fee.